-- 1 large egg plus 1 egg yolk, at room temperature
+- 4 large egg whites, at room temperature

-- 2 teaspoons vanilla extract
+- 1 tablespoon vanilla extract

 Some of the links above are affiliate links, which means I may receive a small commission for my referral.
 This does not affect the retail cost of the item.
 Thank you for supporting Lemon & Mocha!